Rental Property Insurance for Landlords: Costs & Coverage 2023

 Ways To Reduce Your Rental Property Insurance Costs

-- Installing smoke detectors and fire suppression systems.
-Most providers will ask if you have one installed and take your answer into consideration when developing the quote.
+- Installing smoke detectors and fire suppression systems: Most providers will ask if you have one installed and take your answer into consideration when developing the quote.

-- Ensuring the fire extinguishers are updated and well-placed.
-While this may not have any impact on your premium, a well-placed fire extinguisher can go a long way toward preventing a claim.
+- Ensuring the fire extinguishers are updated and well-placed: While this may not have any impact on your premium, a well-placed fire extinguisher can go a long way toward preventing a claim.

-- Installing a security system and considering a monitoring service.
-Theft and vandalism are usually named perils in a landlord’s policy.
-While the security system does not universally prevent crime, it may deter some from breaking in or vandalizing the property if cameras are present.
+- Installing a security system and considering a monitoring service: Theft and vandalism are usually named perils in a landlord’s policy.
+While the security system does not universally prevent crime, it may deter someone from breaking in or vandalizing the property.
+If you’re interested in learning about security systems, check out our guide to the best security systems for your property.

 Rental Property Insurance Coverage

-- Property damage: Your property is insured in the event that it is damaged by wind, hail, fire, or other named perils.
+- Property damage: Your property is insured in the event it is damaged by wind, hail, fire, or other named perils.

 - Liability: Along with property coverage, landlord insurance includes liability.
 If you fail to fix a leaky toilet and a tenant or guest slips and falls on the water and is injured, you could be found liable for their medical bills.